zenoamaro/react-quill/README.md

 If you frequently need to manipulate the DOM or use the [Quill API](https://quilljs.com/docs/api/)s imperatively, you might consider switching to fully uncontrolled mode.
 ReactQuill will initialize the editor using `defaultValue`, but won't try to reset it after that.
 The `onChange` callback will still work as expected.

+If you need to control what is considered a change you might use the `beforeChange` method which takes exactly the same arguments as the
+`onChange` method but returns a boolean, a truthful value means that it is considered a change and `onChange` triggers afterwards updating the internal state of the react component, otherwise it is considered that the old state is what remains true, despite the editor containing an actual different value, this is very powerful when combined with the source type

 Read more about uncontrolled components in the [React docs](https://facebook.github.io/react/docs/uncontrolled-components.html#default-values).

 ### Using Deltas